aserowy/yeet/README.md

 | :          | change to command mode                                    |
 | zt, zz, zb | move viewport to start, center, bottom of cursor position |
 | C-u, C-d   | move viewport half screen up/down                         |

+*trash: files are not deleted but moved to yeets cache folder to enable register interactions.
+To delete the selected path completly, call command `:d!`.

 ### normal mode